KeaDreamTeam/FinalProject/server/documentation.md

 #### Response
 ##### Status Codes:
-* If the comments exist and the comments are retrieved, the HTTP status code is 200 ('Created').
+* If the comments exist and the comments are retrieved, the HTTP status code is 200 ('Ok').
 * If the restaurant_id given does not match any entries in the database, the HTTP status code in the response header is 400 ('Bad Request').
 * In case of server error, the header status code is a 5xx error code and the response body contains an error object.